FrederickMih/Tracking-App-Front-end/README.md

 - Login with username
 - Responsive design that works for Mobile, Tablet and Desktop
 - Track measurement data such for Left and Right Biceps, Left and Right Thighs, Hip and Waist
-- Post new measurement data
+- Post new measures data

 ### Built with